Reduce redundant tasks

 What is legal case management software?

 Legal case management software is a digital tool that law firms use to manage their legal cases and clients and keep cases organized.
-It allows for a more streamlined workflow and smoother billing, time tracking, and document management processes, allowing you to focus on billable work.
+It allows for a more streamlined workflow and smoother billing, time tracking, and document management processes, so you can focus on billable work.

 What does legal case management software do?